renickbell/konduktiva/README.md

     npm i @renickbell/konduktiva
     ```

-3. Open the terminal, move to the directory where the code has been installed in.
+3. **(ONLY REQUIRED WHEN INSTALLED USING Github)** Open the terminal, move to the directory where the code has been installed in.
 This effect can be achieved by using the ``` cd [directory name command] ``` command or navigate to that directory with the file manager and right click to open a terminal session there.
 We will call this terminal session t1.
 Then, run this command:
     ```
     node installer.js
     ```